Red imported fire ant

 Venom plays an important role in the ant's life, as it is used to capture prey or for defence.
-About 95% of the venom consists of water-insoluble piperidine alkaloids known as solenopsins, with the rest comprising a mixture of toxic proteins that can be particularly potent in sensitive humans; the name fire ant is derived from the burning sensation caused by their bite.
+About 95% of the venom consists of water-insoluble piperidine alkaloids known as solenopsins, with the rest comprising a mixture of toxic proteins that can be particularly potent in sensitive humans; the name fire ant is derived from the burning sensation caused by their sting.
 More than 14 million people are stung by them in the United States annually, where many are expected to develop allergies to the venom.
 Most victims experience intense burning and swelling, followed by the formation of sterile pustules, which may remain for several days.
-However 0.6% to 6.0% of people may suffer from anaphylaxis, which can be fatal if left untreated.
+However, 0.6% to 6.0% of people may suffer from anaphylaxis, which can be fatal if left untreated.
 Common symptoms include dizziness, chest pain, nausea, severe sweating, low blood pressure, loss of breath, and slurred speech.
 More than 80 deaths have been recorded from red imported fire ant attacks.
-Treatment depends on the symptoms; those who only experience pain and pustule formation require no medical attention, but those who suffer from anaphylaxis are given epinephrines.
+Treatment depends on the symptoms; those who only experience pain and pustule formation require no medical attention, but those who suffer from anaphylaxis are given adrenaline.
 Whole body extract immunotherapy is used to treat victims and is regarded as highly effective.

 The ant is viewed as a notorious pest, causing billions of dollars in damage annually and impacting wildlife.
 The ants thrive in urban areas, so their presence may deter outdoor activities.
 Nests can be built under structures such as pavements and foundations, which may cause structural problems, or cause them to collapse.
 Not only can they damage or destroy structures, but red imported fire ants also can damage equipment and infrastructure and impact business, land, and property values.
 In agriculture, they can damage crops and machinery, and threaten pastures.
 They are known to invade a wide variety of crops, and mounds built on farmland may prevent harvesting.
 They also pose a threat to animals and livestock, capable of inflicting serious injury or killing them, especially young, weak, or sick animals.
 Despite this, they may be beneficial because they consume common pest insects on crops.
 Common methods of controlling these ants include baiting and fumigation; other methods may be ineffective or dangerous.
 Due to its notoriety and importance, the ant has become one of the most studied insects on the planet, even rivalling the western honey bee (Apis mellifera).